EternityForest/standards/drafts/open_project_guidelines.md

 User Interface
 --------------

+### Notifications

+Applications should not send the user excessicve notifications.
+For instances where there is any doubt as to whether the user will want a notification, a configuration option to disable it should be provided.

 ### Windowing

 Multi-window interfaces should be avoided, and support for tabbed editing should strongly be preferred for all editor-like programs.